CAEP Annual Reporting Measures

 Advisory Councils

-The School of Education has four advisory councils and two of them relate directly to external partners.
+The School of Education has four advisory councils.
+Two of them relate directly to external partners and Two of them relate directly to internal partners across LU.
 These councils meet twice a year during the spring and fall semesters.

 CAC: Community Advisory Council – External

-- to provide a forum for collaboration between the School of Education (EPP) and its local education partners to ensure a mutually beneficial relationship for all involved.
+- The Purpose of this group is to provide a forum for collaboration between the School of Education (EPP) and its local education partners to ensure a mutually beneficial relationship for all involved.
 (Central Virginia area)

 GAC: Global Advisory Council – External

-- to provide a forum for collaboration between the School of Education and its distance education partners to ensure a mutually beneficial relationship for all involved in the Educator Preparation Program. (outside the Central Virginia area)
+- The purpose of this group is to provide a forum for collaboration between the School of Education and its distance education partners to ensure a mutually beneficial relationship for all involved in the Educator Preparation Program. (outside the Central Virginia area)

 Measure 3 (Initial and/or Advanced): Candidate competency at program completion (Component R3.3 |RA3.4)

 The results of the CPAST student teaching assessment above reveal all initial licensure candidates’ final assessment results.
-In both semesters for the 2021-22 academic terms, Liberty University candidates consistently scored above the national average for this culminating assessment for teaching performance.
-The detailed report for this assessment can be found at LU Student Teaching Assessment (PDF).
+In both semesters for the 2022-23 academic terms, Liberty University candidates consistently scored above the national average for this culminating assessment for teaching performance.
+The detailed report for this assessment can be found at LU Student Teaching Assessment.

 Advanced Programs RA3.4